Camping in Cypress Hills Interprovincial Park

 Two pelicans floating on Reesor Lake.

-We were very excited to see these enormous birds, as they are not very common in our landlocked province (although I have seen some in Fish Creek Park in Calgary since this trip).
-After watching the birds for some time, we continued on to the next viewpoint, Police Point Slump.
-This was not a particularly notable stop, though we had switched from a paved road to a gravel one.
-The road got considerably rougher here, as we moved from Battle Creek Road to Graburn Road.
+This was not a particularly notable stop, but the road changes from paved to gravel here.
+The road got considerably rougher as we moved from Battle Creek Road to Graburn Road.
 As we ascended the hill again from Reesor Lake and the network of creeks in the valley, we approached our last point of interest: the Survival Tree.

 Point of Interest: The Survival Tree.

-This lodgepole pine was growing in various directions, a result of a particularly perilous life.
+This lodgepole pine grows in various directions, a result of a particularly perilous life.
 The sign nearby details the trials that the tree has survived in its over-a-century long life.
 The view from this point of the loop is very flat, and it seems as if the horizon stretches on forever.

 For lunch, we drove out to the Head of the Mountain viewpoint to have a picnic.
 There are a couple picnic tables here, and a small loop at the end of the road to park your vehicle.
 The view of the sloping hills fades towards the south, with the United States about 80 km away (less than an hour’s drive).